LunaKet/SequenceDataClass/README.md

 # Sequence Data
 In this project, the data was composed of previously processed spontaneous cortical activity in the developing visual cortex.
-Data was segmented into discrete segments, which are temporal series of arbitrary duration.
+Data was segmented into temporal series of arbitrary duration.

 ![Event examples](/imgs/events.png)
 *Stereotyped spatiotemporal dynamics of spontaneous activity in visual cortex prior to eye-opening.